pedrofvgomes/feup-ipc/phase1/report.md

 ## 2 - Related apps / services / systems

 ### Sleep Tracking apps
-#### Pillow
+#### Pillow / Sleep Cycle
-Pillow offers a wide array of features to help the user understand and improve sleep quality, such as:
+Pillow and Sleep Cycle offer a wide array of features to help the user understand and improve sleep quality, such as:
- * In-depth sleep analysis
- * Smart alarm
- * Sleep trend monitoring
- * Heart rate tracking
- * Customizable sleep goals
- * Relaxation techniques
- * Sleep sounds and music
- * Integration with health apps
- * Sleep trend comparisons

-#### Sleep Cycle
-Similar to pillow, Sleep Cycle also offers many features in order to improve sleep quality, such as:
  * In-depth sleep analysis
  * Smart alarm
  * Sleep trend monitoring